RunestoneInteractive/thinkcspy/_sources/Strings/StringTraversal.rst

 String Traversal
 -----------------

 A lot of computations involve processing a collection one item at a time.
 For strings this means that we would like to process one character at a time.
 Often we start at the beginning, select each character in turn, do something to it, and continue until the end.
 This pattern of processing is called a **traversal**.
-In this lesson we'll look at a few different was to traverse a string: two using the ``for`` loop and one using the ``while`` loop.
+In this lesson we'll look at a few different ways to traverse a string: two using the ``for`` loop and one using the ``while`` loop.

 The for Loop: By Item
 ======================